 The Library is best known for its Irish and Local Studies Collection, which includes a wide range of specialisms in form and content, and notably the Northern Ireland Political Collection, and the Theatre & Performing Arts Archive (all can be accessed at Level 4).

 The Library has a significant Genealogy and Heraldry Collection, and one of the largest collections of Burns & Burnsiana outside Scotland (Level 4).

 The Library holds its own archives and those of others, along with literary manuscripts in its Archives and Manuscripts Collection (Level 4).

-The Northern Ireland Literary Archive features the original manuscripts and letters of nine local writers.
-Work by Louis MacNeice, John Hewitt, Joan Lingard and Sam Hanna Bell amongst others are available to consult, alongside short essays that explain and contextualise the images (www.niliteraryarchive.com).
+Featuring original manuscripts and letters of nine local writers, including Louis MacNeice, John Hewitt, Joan Lingard and Sam Hanna Bell, alongside short essays that explain and contextualise the images www.niliteraryarchive.com.